 The Bridge Today

 The Queensboro Bridge is the only cantilever bridge connecting boroughs of New York city among a group of suspension bridges from its era.
 Most of the original features have disappeared too.
 New approaches and ramps have thus been added.
-It sort of the resembles the bridges you’d find in the Outer Banks; extravagent in nature, but old in purpose.

 The trolley and train tracks have been removed and in their place today stand four lanes of traffic bearing roads on the upper tier with the lower roadway featuring five lanes.
 In 2000, a permanent bike and pedestrian lane became the latest introduction to the Queensboro renovation drive.